qlik-oss/after-work.js/docs/node.md

 ## Screenshot testing

 When using the preset-env option.
 A screenshot assertion plugin is added to Chai.
-This allows comperisons of images.
+This allows comparisons of images.

 ```javascript
 describe('screenshot', () => {